 Students will be placed in classes based on their age as well as their level of ability.
 The age groups and levels listed below are a guideline only.
 Individual placement will be discussed with each parent and child at registration.
+If doing online registration please pay attention to all requirements online when registering your child and email us with any questions about placement.

 Ballet is the foundation and basis for all styles of dance.
 Ballet teaches proper technique, balance, grace, and poise which enables the skill development for all other styles of dance.
 Therefore, all students should enroll in a Ballet class.